Dart Glacier: History

 While the upper Dart Valley and headwaters of Te Awa Whakatipu were a prominent source of Pounamu for early Māori, there are no oral records of the Dart Glacier from this early exploration.
-The first confirmed European sighting of the glacier came from Patrick Quirk Caples, a prospector exploring the area for gold during the 1860s.
+The first confirmed European sighting of the glacier came from Patrick Caples, a prospector exploring the area for gold during the 1860s.
 The glacier was further explored in the 1910s by Bernard Head, who led an expedition over the nearby Cascade Saddle before returning three years later to survey the upper Dart Valley.
 This expedition was the first to note the retreat of the glacier, which by the time of further studies in the 1970s had caused the Dart to retreat by more than 2 km.
 Researchers studying the glacier in the 1970s were based out of a small hut which had been helicoptered into the area to the support the study, and which was removed following its conclusion.
 This work claimed that, at the rate of retreat they observed, they claimed that the glacier below the icefall would have disappeared by the year 2000.
 Recent study of the Dart has involved sampling rocks from in front of the retreating glacier to determine exposure to cosmic rays.